PAPERS, PRE-PRINTS, REVIEWS

 Current Opinion in Biotechnology 2021 Oct 29;73:346-354 Full text Abstract

-have helped to establish principles for designing vaccines and
+helped to establish principles for designing vaccines and cancer

 Gastrobodies are engineered antibody mimetics resilient to pepsin and hydrochloric acid